 As required by HUD, Cincinnati/Hamilton County Continuum of Care (CoC) (OH-500) has a CoC Board that oversees all CoC operations and policies; this board's membership includes representatives from both the City & County.
-The CoC Board has selected Strategies to End Homelessness, Inc. (STEH) to serve as the CoC Lead Agency and Unified Funding Agency (UFA).
+The CoC Board has selected STEH to serve as the CoC Lead Agency and Unified Funding Agency.
 In addition to STEH's contractual relationships with HUD, STEH works with the City to administer ESG & HOPWA funds, and to facilitate the work of the community related to homelessness.
 This work includes:

-- Shelter diversion / Homelessness Prevention;
+- Shelter diversion / Homelessness Prevention

-- Permanent Housing Placement;
+- Permanent Housing Placement

-- Street outreach;
+- Street outreach

-- Emergency shelter;
+- Emergency shelter

-- Transitional housing;
+- Transitional housing

 - STRMU Assistance

-- Permanent Housing, including Rapid Re-housing; Permanent Housing Facilities, and Permanent Supportive Housing;
+- Permanent Housing, including Rapid Re-housing; Permanent Housing Facilities, and Permanent Supportive Housing

-- Services-only programs.
+- Services-only programs